 - Go ahead and make the necessary bookings for all the venues mentioned in the second point above.
 Make the necessary payments to have the reception area and photoshoot locations locked down for your use.

 - Make an official booking with the civil registry and the celebrant.
 At this point too it is a good idea to book accommodations (if it will be an out-of-town wedding) and honeymoon location.

-- For the services which require a down payment, go ahead and pay at this point, such as caterers and pastry chefs.
+- For the services which require a down payment, go ahead and pay at this point.
+They are such as caterers and pastry chefs.

 2 Months Prior To The Big Day– Invitations